- Online Student Enrollment

 - County of Orange Health Care Agency - Free Immunizations and Physical Exams for Eligible Children

-7th Grade Immunization Requirement - Tdap BoosterAll students entering into 7th grade will need proof of an adolescent whooping cough booster (Tdap) for school in the fall.
+7th Grade Immunization Requirement - Tdap BoosterAll incoming seventh-grade students will need proof of an adolescent whooping cough booster (Tdap) for school in the fall.
 This requirement can be met by receiving one dose of Tdap vaccine on or after the 7th birthday.
 Students will be excluded from school if they do not have proof of a Tdap booster immunization.

 Parents can bring their students' immunizations at anytime to the health office and have their students' records updated.
 This new school immunization law affects all students in public and private schools.